-Kapitalska družba's principle activity is the provision of supplementary funding for pension and disability insurance through the management of its own assets, and the management of the Compulsory Supplementary Pension Insurance Fund (hereinafter: the SODPZ), the Guarantee Fund of the Compulsory

-Supplementary Pension Insurance Fund (hereinafter: the KS SODPZ) and the Bridging Fund for Athletes (hereinafter: the PSŠ).
-Kapitalska družba also performs other activities related to asset management and asset management support services.
+Kapitalska družba's principal activity is the provision of supplementary funding for pension and disability insurance through the management of its own assets and the management of the Compulsory Supplementary Pension Insurance Fund (hereinafter: the SODPZ) and the Bridging Fund for Athletes (hereinafter: the PSŠ).
+Kapitalska družba also performs other activities related to asset management and provides asset management support services.